How To Start Seeds Indoors

 Don’t underestimate the power of light!
 THE NUMBER ONE MISTAKE NEW GARDENERS MAKE WHEN STARTING SEEDS IS NOT PROVIDING ENOUGH LIGHT.
 While it might be possible to grow seedlings in a south facing window, you will have the most success by providing artificial light.
 Plants that don’t get enough light stretch upwards, becoming “leggy.”
 Leggy plants are weak and unhealthy, and will have a difficult time transitioning to the garden.

 What type of lights should I use?

-You don’t need to spend extra money on fancy “grow lights”.
-Fluorescent or LED shop lights work just as well.
-We use fixtures that take four bulbs instead of two because it spreads the light over a larger area.
+You can spend a few extra dollars on grow lights, but LED shop lights or fluorescent lights work well too and are less expensive.
+We recommend using four bulbs per shelf because it spreads the light over a larger area.
 We also use fixtures with adjustable chains to easily adjust the height as the plants grow.
-The lights are attached to a wire shelving system.
+We attach the lights to a wire shelving system.

 When should I put seedlings under lights?

 When you see the first bit of green pop through the soil, it’s time to get your seedlings under lights.
 Once you see that first seedling emerge, remove the plastic cover and place the whole tray under lights.